leomccormack/Spatial_Audio_Framework/README.md

 ## Using the framework

-Add this directory to your header search paths:
+Add all of the files found in the "framework" folder to your project (you may simply drag the folder into your IDE if you wish), and add the following directory to your header search paths:

 ```
 Spatial_Audio_Framework/framework/include
 ```

-And include the main header file:
+The framework's master include header is:

 ```c
 #include "saf.h"
 ```

-Detailed instructions regarding how to use the functions offered by each module is provided in the main header file for the respective module (e.g. "/modules/saf_sh/saf_sh.h", or  "/modules/saf_vbap/saf_vbap.h").
+Detailed instructions regarding how to use the functions offered by each of the framework's module, is provided in the main header file for the respective module (e.g. "/modules/saf_**sh**/saf_**sh**.h", or  "/modules/saf_**vbap**/saf_**vbap**.h").

 ### Examples